v3nd3774/FrameAnnotatorGenerator/README.md

 # FrameAnnotatorGenerator
-Repository to store generator for input XML files for FrameAnnotator.
+Repository to store generator for input XML files for IDIRLab FrameAnnotator.